 a.
 High Density Polyethylene (HDPE) pipe shall meet the requirements of AWWA C-906 for polyethylene pressure pipe and fittings and for PE-3408 SDR 11.
 HDPE pipe shall meet ASTM D-3350 cell classification of 345434C.
-Permanent identification of the pipe shall be provided by co-extruding blue longitudinal stripes into the pipe's outside surface for potable water and purple longitudinal stripes into the pipe's outside surface for reclaimed water.
-All polyethylene piping shall have ductile iron pipe nominal outside diameters.
+Permanent identification of the pipe shall be provided by co-extruding blue longitudinal stripes into the pipe's outside surface for potable water All polyethylene piping shall have ductile iron pipe nominal outside diameters.

 Individual sections of HDPE piping shall be joined together by thermal butt-fusion to make a continuous section of pipe as recommended by the pipe manufacturer.
 Bends in HDPE pipe shall not be within ten (10) pipe diameters from any fitting or valve.
-The minimum radius of curvature shall be thirty (30) pipe diameters and bending shall not cause kinking.
+The minimum radius of curvature shall be per the pipe manufacturers recommendations and bending shall not cause kinking.
 HDPE piping shall not be joined by solvent cements, adhesive or threaded type connections.